dbcraig/LmRaC/README.md

 #### Pull the latest LmRaC image

-From the main Search bar search for *dbcraig/lmrac:latest* and then click on Pull.
+From the Docker Desktop search for *dbcraig/lmrac* and then pull the *latest* image.
 This will copy the latest release of LmRaC to your local machine.

 ![](img/DockerDesktop_Pull.png)

+1. **Search:** Click on the search area to open the Search dialog.
+2. **Search Dialog:** Search for *dbcraig/lmrac*.
+Set the Tag dropdown to *latest* (default).
+3. **Pull:** Click on the Pull button to download the latest LmRaC image to Docker Desktop.

 #### Create a running container from the image